taniyarajani/Target-Marketing-PVA-Fundraising/README.md

 3. Modelling
   -Logistic Regression, using Ridge and Lasso, Random forest, Boosted trees and SVM
 4. A comparative evaluation of performance of best models from each technique is done considering confusion matrix, lift and ROC.
+(Target_D which is amount of donation is not included in part 1)

+**Part 2 - Target variable is TARGET_D (to amount of donation) Here, I have develop a model to predict donation amount (TARGET_D) directly, and examined how to combine the response and donation amount models to identify the most profitable individuals to target.**
+Steps included in the part 2-
+1. Identified the most profitable individuals to target using the response model with average donation & mailing costs information
+2. Develop a second model on TARGET_D, and combine this with the response model to identify the most profitable individuals to target
+3. well-calibrated probability scores before ‘combining’ the response and donation amount models